 Create a 3 Circle Venn Diagram with ease!
-Provide a title and label the three circles.
-Decide whether to make a list for each circle first, or start typing directly on the circles.
-The interactive Venn Diagram allows for generating concepts (ideas, words) and placing them in any of the three circles, or the overlapping area.
-Simply click and drag the word.
-When inputting a word, a text box is available to add a detailed description.
-The program allows editing and printing the finished diagram.
-(But it does not allow SAVING!)
+Print out this graphic organizer and provide a title and label the three circles.
+Decide whether to make a list for each circle first, or start writing directly on the circles.
+The Venn Diagram allows for generating concepts (ideas, words) and placing them in any of the three circles, or the overlapping area.
 There is no registration required.